ElektraInitiative/libelektra/doc/BUILDSERVER.md

 Artifacts from `ctest` are also preserved automatically when using buildAndTest.
-The function also takes care of providing a stagename based path so multiple tests can not overwrite files that share the same name.
+The function also takes care of providing a stage name based path so multiple tests can not overwrite files that share the same name.

 Tests are executed in order dictated by the Jenkinsfile.